 Cloud-native applications are often architected as a complex network of distributed microservices running in containers.
-Running these applications in containers leverages Kubernetes as the de-facto standard for container orchestration.
+Running these applications in containers leverages Kubernetes, the de facto standard for container orchestration.

-Microservice sprawl is a challenge that many companies run into using microservices.
-This rapid growth in microservices creates problems around standardizing routing between multiple services, versions, authorization, authentication, encryption, and load balancing managed by a Kubernetes cluster.
+Many companies face microservice sprawl when using microservices.
+This rapid growth creates problems around standardizing routing between multiple services, versions, authorization, authentication, encryption, and load balancing managed by a Kubernetes cluster.

 What is Service Mesh?

 A service mesh is a layer for a microservices application that you can configure.
-The mesh provides microservice discovery, load balancing, encryption, authentication, and authorization that are flexible, reliable, and fast.
+The mesh provides flexible, reliable, and fast microservice discovery, load balancing, encryption, authentication, and authorization.

 The typical way to implement a service mesh is by providing a proxy instance, called a sidecar, for each service instance.
-Sidecars handle inter‑service communications, monitoring, security‑related concerns – anything that can be abstracted away from the individual services.
-This way, developers can focus on development, support, and maintenance for the application code in the services; operations can maintain the service mesh and run the app.
+Sidecars handle inter‑service communications, monitoring, security‑related concerns—anything that can be abstracted away from the individual services.
+This way, developers can focus on developing, supporting, and maintaining the application code in the services; operations can maintain the service mesh and run the app.

-With a Service Mesh, you can split the business logic of the application from observability and network and security policies.
+With a Service Mesh, you can separate the application's business logic from observability and network and security policies.
 The Service Mesh will enable you to connect, secure, and monitor your microservices.

-• Connect: a Service Mesh provides a way for services to discover and talk to each other.
-It allows for more effective routing to manage the flow of traffic and API calls between services/endpoints.
+• Connect: A Service Mesh provides a way for services to discover and talk to each other.
+It also allows for more effective routing to manage the flow of traffic and API calls between services/endpoints.

-These key features provide control into the behavior of the entire network of distributed microservices that make up a complex cloud-native application.
+These key features provide control over the behavior of the entire network of distributed microservices that make up a complex cloud-native application.

-How a Service Mesh and Kubrerenetes Work Together
+How a Service Mesh and Kubernetes Work Together

 If you are deploying only a base Kubernetes cluster without a Service Mesh, you will run into the following issues: